raspberrypilearning/led-firefly/en/step_1.md

 ## Introduction

-Use a Raspberry Pi Pico to make an LED firefly that flashes in a particular pattern, just like fireflies in nature.
-Connect a switch to control the light.
+In this project, you will use a Raspberry Pi Pico to make an LED firefly that flashes in a particular pattern, just like fireflies in nature, and connect a switch to control the light.

 [[[flashing-light-warning]]]